camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 # The ServletProcessApplication and JakartaServletProcessApplication

 {{< note title="Jakarta Servlet environments" class="info" >}}
-  The `JakartaServletProcessApplication` can only be used in environments working with Jakarta Servlet 5.0 and above like WildFly 27+.
+  The `JakartaServletProcessApplication` can only be used in environments working with Jakarta Servlet 5.0 and above like WildFly.
   The mechanisms described herein for the `ServletProcessApplication` apply in the same way.
 {{< /note >}}